IRNAS/irnas-docker-software/README.md

 # Irnas's repository for Zephyr Docker images

-This repository contains images that are used for building the Zephyr projects.
-Dockerfiles that are used to build images are divided into folders, where each folder represents a set of specific images.
+This repository contains images that are used for building the various Zephyr projects.

-## Docker images
+## Available images

-### Vanilla Zephyr
+### vanilla-zephyr

 This image is based on the official Zephyr image and contains the Zephyr SDK and Python dependencies to build Zephyr applications.